-If you’ve been following the news of e-Commerce lately, you simply couldn't miss the fuss about the release of Magento 2.
-Most certainly, you do already know what are the differences between Magento 1.x and Magneto 2.
+If you’ve been following the news of e-Commerce lately, you couldn't miss the fuss about the release of Magento 2.
+Most certainly, you do already know what are the differences between Magento 1.x and Magento 2.
 You also should have heard about the benefits of the platform’s second generation.
-Nonetheless, having all the info at your disposal, the idea of upgrading to Magento 2 may still seem to be not reasonable enough.
+Nonetheless, having all the info at your disposal, the idea of upgrade Magento 1 to Magento 2 may still seem to be not reasonable enough.

 Obviously, Magento 2 got enhanced.
-For about 5 years, a talented team of programmers was working hard to endow the shopping cart with the finest e-Commerce functionality out there.
+For about five years, a talented team of programmers was working hard to endow the shopping cart with the most exceptional e-Commerce functionality out there.
 And even though they undoubtedly succeeded, it doesn’t make Magento 1.x worse itself, does it?

-To know whether you should consider upgrading to 2.0 as your prior task or not, there’re a few questions to answer first.
+To know whether you should consider upgrading Magento 1.x to 2.x as your priority task or not, there’re a few questions to answer first.

 To begin with, let’s face the fact that there’s no way back for Magento.
-Sooner or later, the community will get focused solely on version 2.x up until the time Magento 3.x appears on the shelves.
-Ultimately, this means you’ll gradually stop receiving any security or functionality updates for your plugins, themes and the platform itself.
+Soon, the community will get focused solely on version 2.x up until the time Magento 3.x appears on the shelves.
+Ultimately, this means you’ll stop receiving any security or functionality updates for your plugins, themes and the platform itself.

-However, instead of talking about vague benefits you may get in the future (or not), here’re 3 key advantages for store owners you’ll receive right after the upgrade:
+However, instead of talking about vague benefits, you may get in the future (or not).
+Here’re three key advantages for store owners you’ll receive right after the upgrade:

-- Full Page Caching - one of the essential improvements that allows to lighten server loads and accelerate page load speed by up to 50%!
-Eventually, it will cause a positive impact on SEO of the website, as well as on shopping experience of your customers.
+- Full Page Caching - one of the essential improvements that allow for lightening server loads and accelerating page load speed by up to 50%!
+Eventually, it will cause a positive impact on SEO of the website, as well as on the shopping experience of your customers.

 - Streamlined Checkout Process - brings significant changes to checkout page called to reduce the rate of shopping cart abandonment, but increase conversions rate instead.